Help and support

 If you or any member of your family is having a hard time coping, there are lots of charities and organisations out there which offer free advice and counselling.

 Mind: The charity Mind offers free support for anyone suffering from mental health-related issues.
-If you need advice or signposting to an appropriate support service you can get in touch with Mind by phone (0300 123 3393), email (firstname.lastname@example.org) or 1-2-1 chat.
+If you need advice or signposting to an appropriate support service you can get in touch with Mind by phone (0300 123 3393), email (email@example.com) or use Childline's 1-2-1 online chat.

 YoungMinds: YoungMinds is the UK’s leading mental health charity for children and young people.
 Through its website, young people and their parents can access a wealth of resources to help them respond to mental health challenges and get help.
 If you’re concerned about your child’s mental wellbeing, they also have a parent hotline you can call on 0808 802 5544, where you'll get advice on how to tackle the issue.